 After Four Corners the trail enters beech forest and continues on the uphill side of the Brook-Waimarama Sanctuary fence.
 The trail passes through a few railway cuttings and the site of Second House.
 Third House is reached 4.3 km beyond Four Corners, on a point on the ridge once known as Wairoa Saddle.
-The existing shelter is not the original building; the latter was used as a workshop for the railway and a depot for stores.
+The existing shelter is not the original building; the latter was used as a workshop for the railway and storage depot.
 Third House is also the connection point for the sanctuary fence line road, which you can follow through to Jenkins Hill and Marsden Valley.

 Coppermine Saddle (878 m) is 1.1 km from Windy Point.
-Here there is a track junction that gives access to Dun Saddle, Dun Mountain summit, Rocks Hut and Te Araroa Trail.
+Here there is a track junction that gives access to Dun Saddle, Dun Mountain Summit, Rocks Hut and Te Araroa Trail.
 There is a toilet and a signpost indicating the times and distances to the next locations.
-Coppermine Saddle is the furthest point the railway was constructed to; the furthest mines were located in Travers Gully on the eastern side of Wooded Peak.
+Coppermine Saddle is the furthest point the railway was constructed to.

 From Coppermine Saddle the trail descends through a small patch of beech forest and sidles the western slopes of Dun Mountain.
-The surrounding vegetation is stunted and densely growing, and includes kanuka, lancewood and snow tussock.
 The old trail between Maitai Dam and Coppermine Saddle was best described as a ‘rock garden’ with large boulders, deep ruts and drainage channels on the trail edges making for a technical and bone-rattling descent.
 Several years ago the trail was smoothed and realigned to reduce the steep gradient, which now sees it flowing through numerous zig-zags as descends into the gully of the Maitai River South Branch.
 Bikers should be very cautious of walkers through this section.
-As the trail descends to , the vegetation transitions from mineral belt scrub to Kanuka forest and then into beech and ferns.
+As the trail descends the vegetation transitions from mineral belt scrub to kanuka and then into beech and ferns.
 Cross the footbridge over Maitai South Branch where Maitai Cave track connects on the left.
-Continue through beech forest alongside the river until the trail widens into a 4WD road and opens into scrub.
+Continue through beech forest alongside the river until the trail widens into a 4WD road.
 Peaking Ridge Track connects on the left (it is not signposted) and Bob Taylor Road soon after.
-From here it is an easy 1 m back to the footbridge across to Maitai Valley Road car park.
+From here it is an easy 1 km back to the footbridge across to Maitai Valley Road car park.

 Adjacent to the Maitai Dam there is a footbridge that crosses the river to connect with the car park at Maitai Valley Road end.
 You can follow the Pipeline Track on the true left of the Maitai River to Smith’s Ford (3.8 km), before following the road for the rest of the distance down the valley.
 Alternatively you can cross the footbridge and descend the Maitai Valley via the road.
 The road isn’t very busy but care should be taken nonetheless.
 If you are riding the whole way down Maitai Valley to central Nelson, Maitai Valley Road is a better option than Maitai River Walkway as the latter is narrow and often busy with walkers.